gustavlindstroms/DateTimeToJPG/README.md

 # DateTimeToJPG
-DateTimeToJPG is a simple program that batch stamps an image with the file creation date.
+DateTimeToJPG is a simple program that stamps an image with the file creation date, can handle batch operations.

   - Works with JPEG
   - Files need to have a creation date in metadata